KarolineKlan/CSS_Final_Project_Group9/content/network-analysis.md

     <figcaption style="text-align:center;font-style: italic;font-size:smaller;">  Figure.
 4: A dataframe showing the top betweeness centrality products in the network and the communities they link.  </figcaption>
 </figure>

-The dataframe is sorted such that the products on the left, are ordered from highest betweenness centrality to lowest of the top 15 highest betweenness centrality in the entire frequently-bought-together network.
+The dataframe is sorted such that the products on the left, are ordered from highest betweenness centrality to lowest of the top 14 highest betweenness centrality in the entire frequently-bought-together network.
-A higher betweenness centrality means that this products is likely to be a bridge between different grocery shopping categories.
-This means that these products are likely for a consumer to bought toether with a varity of goods.
+A higher betweenness centrality means that this product is likely to be a bridge between different grocery shopping categories.
+This mean that these products are likely for a consumer to bought together with a varity of goods.
 A reason why the cucumber is the highest, could be that it goes into a lot of different dishes, can be a snack and the vegetables are typically the first things a customer sees when entering a supermarket, and it's cheap.
-All this could explain why it is more likely to be picked up into a basket with a lot of different stuff.
+All this could explain why it is more likely to be picked into the basket with a lot of different wares.

 Based on the dataframe, we can see that several products have high betweenness centrality, meaning they are often bought together with products from other categories.
 These products include: